Medicom has you covered from head to toe

 Using a gown with extended cuffs in combination with brief training can help to reduce contamination at the hands/wrist by as much as 78%.²

-If you are changing your gown multiple times a day, that’s multiple opportunities for potential of exposure risk.
+If you are changing your gown multiple times a day, that’s multiple opportunities for exposure to potential risk.
 As a healthcare provider focused on caring for others, don’t you deserve the peace of mind that your gown is providing the protection you need – from donning through doffing?

 Small design changes can make a BIG impact.